What is Zero Liquid Discharge & Why is it Important?

 - Recycle water on site, lowering water acquisition costs and risk.
 Recycling on-site can also result in less treatment needs, versus treating to meet stringent environmental discharge standards.

-- Reduce trucks associate with off-site waste water disposal, and their associated greenhouse gas impact and community road incident risk.
+- Reduce trucks associated with off-site waste water disposal, and their associated greenhouse gas impact and community road incident risk.

 - Improved environmental performance, and regulatory risk profile for future permitting.